-Written consent will be asked if DN Dance would like a photograph that includes your child, to appear in a local article for advertising purposes.
+10.4 Written consent will always be sought if DN Dance would like a photograph that includes your child, to appear in a local article for advertising purposes.

-There will be occasions when we may record parts of the class on secure tablets or other secure devices to aid in choreography development and exam practice.
+10.5 There will be occasions when DN Dance may record parts of the class on secure tablets or other secure devices to aid in choreography development and exam practice.
 The recordings will not be accessible by the general public and will be deleted after the event.

-We are committed to only using pictures and film publicly which is less than two years old and/or whilst the student remains with us (whichever is the least amount of time) unless permission has been explicitly sought to do otherwise.
+10.6 We are committed to only using pictures and film publicly which is less than two years old and/or whilst the student remains with us (whichever is the least amount of time) unless permission has been explicitly sought to do otherwise.

-The following principles and procedures are in place to fulfil our obligations:
+11.4 The following principles and procedures are in place to fulfill our obligations: